mekb-turtle/qr/README.md

 ## About The Project
 This is a simple QR code generator written in C. It reads a string from arguments and outputs an image or text.

+> [!WARNING]
+> This project is still in development and may not be stable.

 ## Features
 - Mode detection (numeric, alphanumeric, binary, kanji)
 - Auto version selection